stharding/function-plotter/README.md

 editor, a helper function editor, and an expression editor.

-**NOTE**: Each of the editable areas will end up modifying the fragment shader. as such, all of the `GLSL` language is available to implement these functions.
+**NOTE**: Each of the editable areas will end up modifying the fragment shader.
+As such, all of the `GLSL` language is available to implement these functions.
 On the other hand, the user is also limited by the `GLSL` language peculiarities.
 For example, `GLSL` provides no implicit casting of numeric literals. e.g. the following expression will cause a compilation error:
 `1 + 1.0`!
-Since almost all of the builtin `GLSL` functions take `float` typed input, it is probably best to avoid `int` variables and integer constants.
+Since almost all of the built-in `GLSL` functions take `float` typed input, it is probably best to avoid `int` variables and integer constants.